-Name, province or state of residence and position with the Corporation Principal occupation First year as director Number of shares beneficially owned or over which control is exercised as at December 30, 2020 Director Accountants Paul Fung Yuen Law (1) (2) Kowloon, Hong Kong Director Chief Financial Officer of Boyuan Construction Group Inc., a National Class - 1 general contracting company based in China May 16, 2009 - Siang Hui (Joel) Chin (1) (2) Singapore Chief Executive Officer and director Chief Executive Officer of the Corporation and Chief Executive Officer and director of Inphosoft Group Pte.
-Ltd., a wholly-owned subsidiary of the Corporation December 3, 2012 -
+Name, province or state of residence and position with the Corporation Principal occupation First year as director Number of shares beneficially owned or over which control is exercised as at May 25, 2022 Paul Fung Yuen Law (1) (2) Kowloon, Hong Kong Director Chief Financial Officer of Boyuan Construction Group Inc., a National Class - 1 general contracting company based in China May 16, 2009 - Siang Hui (Joel) Chin (1) (2) Chief Executive Officer of the Corporation and Chief Executive Officer and director of Inphosoft Group Pte.
+Ltd., a wholly-owned subsidiary of the Corporation.
+President of the board of directors of Beat Holdings Limited, indirect parent of the Corporation December 3, 2012 -